 If you plan to submit a new HEP proposal in direct support of research, you are strongly encouraged to submit it to HEP’s Comparative Review FOA.
-T he FY2013 Comparative Review FOA (now closed) may be found here.
+Please see HEP Funding Opportunities webpage for more information.
 If your proposal seeks funding in support of such activities as conferences and experimental operations, then submit your proposal to the Office of Science Annual Solicitation.
-The guidelines that follow apply to the Annual SolicitationGeneral Information:
+The guidelines that follow apply to the Annual Solicitation:

 Twelve point type or larger should be used everywhere except for footnotes and DOE forms.
 Also, margins should be at least 2.5 cm.